waiyanhtn/lite-apps/README.md

 We welcome new additions to this Library, and enhancements to existing ones (e.g. adding new Bookmarks or Integrations).
 Clone this repo, make your changes, run the tests, and send us a pull request.

 This repository contains not only the manifests for the individual Lite App definitions, but also a set of Java unit tests that validates & packages each Lite App.
 Once you clone this project to your local disk, open it in Android Studio as a Gradle project.
 After making changes to existing Lite Apps or creating your new Lite App, re-run all the unit tests with `./gradlew check` before submitting a pull request.

-### The `UNDER_DEVELOPMENT` JSON field

-To exclude any Lite Apps that are not yet ready from being published automatically, add a new boolean field to `manifest.json`.
-It should be named `UNDER_DEVELOPMENT` with the value set to `true`.
-This will include it in internal processing, but will exclude it from being published.

-When ready to publish, simply remove this field, and re-run the tests and tools.

 ## Questions?